Thursday, November 28, 2024

 Let's use "reductio ad absurdum" to move Walsh's sentence above (highlighted) from "possibly" wrong to definitely wrong.
 At face value, what Walsh presented (#1) is that the Tonkawa experienced an 1862-like event in 1842; so once in 1842, then again in 1862, the latter known as the Tonkawa Massacre of 1862.
 Which means:

-• given the known impact on the tribe from 1862 alone, two such events would have surely, as Walsh puts it, "wiped them out" .. the fact they were not wiped out implies two such events did not happen
+• Given the known impact on the tribe from 1862 alone, two such events would have surely, as Walsh puts it, "wiped them out" .. the fact they were not wiped out suggests two such events did not happen.

-So #1 just doesn't seem plausible; what Walsh presents in the article about 1842 is historically incorrect (#1).
+Possibility #1 just doesn't seem plausible; what Walsh presents in the article about 1842 (#1) is historically incorrect.
 Full stop.
 But which of our remaining possibilities is right?

 Possibility #2 would mean the date is right, and something happened in 1842, but we don't know what.